 Another speaker, Catherine Walker, gave a moving testimony at a service held at the gravesite of 2,033 aborted babies at Queen of Heaven Cemetery in Hillside, Illinois.
 Catherine gave a heartbreaking account of four abortions she had over the course of a ten year period beginning in 1979 — a time during which, she said, “I did not know the love of Jesus.”
 She closed her talk with a letter she had written to her aborted children.

-Several memorial services also featured reflections given by clergymen, including six Catholic bishops, among whom were Bishop Edward Scharfenberger (Menands, NY), Bishop John Quinn (Winona, MN), and Bishop Joseph Binzer (Cincinnati, OH).
+Several memorial services also featured reflections given by clergymen, including five Catholic bishops, among whom were Bishop Edward Scharfenberger (Menands, NY), Bishop John Quinn (Winona, MN), and Bishop Joseph Binzer (Cincinnati, OH).
 Numerous other prominent figures also spoke at services around the country, including Ohio Lieutenant Governor Mary Taylor (Akron, OH), Father Frank Pavone (Philadelphia, PA), and Thomas More Society Special Counsel Martin Cannon (Omaha, NE).